Once Upon a Time in Mexico: Soundtrack

-Sony's AXN channel confirmed that it will be airing a TV series adaptation of El Mariachi franchise.
-The series was to have premiered on March 20, 2014.
+Track listing

 Release

-Once Upon a Time in Mexico was released in United States on September 12, 2003 by Sony Pictures Releasing through Columbia Pictures and Internationally by Miramax International through Buena Vista International, in 3,282 theaters with an opening weekend gross of US$23.4 million.
+Once Upon a Time in Mexico was released in the United States on September 12, 2003, by Sony Pictures Releasing through Columbia Pictures, and internationally by Miramax International through Buena Vista International, in 3,282 theaters with an opening weekend gross of US$23.4 million.
 It went on to make $56.4 million in North America and $41.8 in the rest of the world for a combined total of $98.2 million on a $29 million budget.